 Unfortunately, the term “clear” sometimes gets used prematurely.
-An item has cleared only after your bank receives funds from the check writer’s bank.
+An item has only cleared after your bank receives funds from the check writer’s bank.
 Bank employees might tell you that a check has cleared, and your bank’s computer systems might show that you have those funds available for withdrawal, but that doesn't necessarily mean you can spend the money risk-free.

-What if you spend the money?
+What if You Spend the Money?

-If a check bounces, the bank will reverse the deposit to your account—even if you've spent some or all of the money from that deposit.
-If you don't have enough money in your account to cover the reversal, you’ll have a negative account balance and you could start bouncing other payments and racking up fees.
+If a check bounces, the bank reverses the deposit to your account—even if you already spent some or all of the money from that deposit.
+If you don't have enough money in your account to cover the reversal, you end up with a negative account balance, and you could start bouncing other payments and racking up fees.
 Ultimately, you are responsible for deposits you make to your account, and you’re the one at risk.

-You are protected from certain types of errors and fraud, but that protection does not cover bad checks that you deposit.
-To get your money back, you'd have to go after whoever gave you the bad check.
+You are protected from certain types of errors and fraud, but that protection typically does not cover bad checks that you deposit.
+To get your money back, you may have to go after whoever gave you the bad check.

-When somebody pays you with a bad check, you generally need to bring legal action against them to recover your funds or whatever else of value you might have provided in exchange for those funds.
+When somebody pays you with a bad check, you might need to bring legal action against them to recover your funds or whatever else of value you provided in exchange for those funds.